 If necessary, students have the opportunity to consult with the lecturer.
 Unless otherwise stated at the first lecture, consultations take place every Wednesday between 10:00 and 11:00.
-If the date is not convenient for someone, it is advisable to arrange a consultation date individually by contacting the lecturer by email.
+If the date is not convenient for someone, it is advisable to arrange a consultation date individually by contacting the lecturer by email (peter.luptacik@upjs.sk).